Robust, fast, and efficient formation of stable tetratomic molecules from ultracold atoms via generalized stimulated

-Finally, we point out that the tetratomic molecule preparation process suggested in this study aligns closely with the standard procedure for diatomic molecule, with both following the similar route of ``first creating unstable molecular samples by assembling pre-cooled atom, and then converting them to sufficiently stable ground state''.
+Finally, we point out that the tetratomic molecule preparation process suggested in this study aligns closely with the standard procedure for diatomic molecule, with both following the similar route of ``first creating unstable molecular samples by assembling pre-cooled atom, and then converting them to sufficiently stable ground state".
 Inspired by the studies in Refs.~\cite{PhysRevA.82.011609, PhysRevA.100.033421}, we will, in the future, commit to exploring a coherent strategy that starts directly from ultracold atoms and enables the robust, fast and efficient production of stable UPMs.
-This problem may be worth mentioning.